iml130/lotlan-scheduler/README.md

 ## Introduction

-The *LoTLan* consists of 3 different building blocks, that combined with each other describes such a process:
+The *LoTLan* consists of 4 different building blocks, that combined with each other describes such a process:

 - Primitives
 - Instances
+- TransportOrderSteps
 - Tasks

 A *Primitive* is an abstract model for a series of similar objects.
 It is the blueprint for the representation of real objects in software objects and describes attributes (properties) of the objects.
 Through the instantiation of such a *Primitive* a *Instance* of a concrete object is created.
 A *Task* then combines these *Instances* to a logical process flow.